nextgraph-org/nextgraph-rs/README.md

 #### OpenBSD

 On OpenBSD, a conflict between the installed LibreSSL library and the reqwest crate, needs a bit of attention.
-Before compiling the daemon for OpenBSD, please comment out lines 32-33 of `ng-net/Cargo.toml`.
-This will be solved soon in a more appropriate way.
+Before compiling the daemon for OpenBSD, please comment out lines 41-42 of `ng-net/Cargo.toml`.
+This will be solved soon by using `resolver = "2"`.

 ```
 #[target.'cfg(target_arch = "wasm32")'.dependencies]